Binance Market Update (2022-10-30)

 Binance

-The global cryptocurrency market cap now stands at $1.03T, up by 0.09% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.01T, down by -1.27% over the last day, according to CoinMarketCap data.

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include GALA, DOGE, and JASMY, up by 25%, 25%, and 24%, respectively.
+Market outperformers include VIDT, LAZIO, and GALA, up by 34%, 24%, and 21%, respectively.

 Market movers: